Wild Mouse (Blackpool Pleasure Beach)

-Wild Mouse was a wooden roller coaster at Pleasure Beach Resort (better known as Blackpool Pleasure Beach) in Blackpool, England.
+Wild Mouse was a Wooden roller coaster at Blackpool Pleasure Beach (now known as Pleasure Beach Resort) in Blackpool, England.
 It opened in 1958, and was one of only four remaining wooden wild mouse coasters left in the world during its final season of operation.

 After remaining closed for the majority of the 2017 season, the ride was removed in January 2018 to make way for "future developments".

 History

 Both the design and construction of Wild Mouse, which began in 1955, were done entirely in-house by Pleasure Beach Resort and Frank Wright.
 It opened in 1958 as the first major ride to be built at the park since World War II.

 The ride was modified in the 1960s by the Velare brothers.
 The top circuit preceding the switchbacks, containing a large drop and a shallower dip, was added, making the ride a third longer than it had previously been, now measuring 386 metres (1,266 ft).
 This change was inspired by a similar alteration made to another of the Velare's wild mouse coasters, Wild Mouse at Nu-Pike in California.

 The ride was temporarily closed in November 2007 for a 'complete refurbishment' of the ride, replacing wood and repainting the structure.
 It reopened in the summer of 2008.

 Magnetic brakes were installed in the final brake run following the 2016 season, eliminating the need for manually operated brakes.
 The ride reopened in April 2017 following installation and testing of the new brakes.
 However, it appeared to experience more frequent technical issues than it previously did.
 The ride closed in August 2017 prior to the season ending.
 The park stated the ride was closed for maintenance, and had reportedly ordered parts for further modernisation.

 Wild Mouse was torn down following the 2017 season with no prior announcement made.
 The ride was still cited as being "closed for maintenance" on the park's official website, even after it had been completely removed.
 Pleasure Beach Resort released a statement in January 2018 confirming the permanent removal of the ride from the park stating, "After very careful consideration and planning, our current winter work programme has seen the permanent closure and dismantling of the Wild Mouse".

 The site has been empty since the ride's removal.
 The area has been used to host minor entertainment in a temporary events area named The Hub.